Under the hood of the Tatuus Renault

 Built in Italy by Specialist Racing Constructors Tatuus.
 This is the latest formula technology: both front wheels act on a single spring and shock absorber unit mounted on the top of the chassis, connected to the wheels by means of a “pushrod”.
 This system reduces both weight and air resistance making for a faster racecar.
-This type of suspension is found on all advanced formula race cars including Formula One and Indy Car.
+This type of suspension is found on all advanced formula race cars at the top levels of racing.

 140 HP Fuel-Injected 4 cylinder 1600 cc Engine

 Each race car at Allen Berg is equipped with the latest dash-mounted MoTeC onboard data acquisition computer.
 These computers record driver, engine and chassis information, which is then used by our instructors to analyze driver performance and aid in enhancing their understanding of car dynamics and driving skills.
 These systems are commonplace at all levels of racing, but seldom used in racing schools.
 Our data systems constantly monitor a wide range of driver and racecar parameters including:

 · Brake pedal pressure

 · Driving Line through GPS tracking

 This is the same state-of-the-art video recording system used by professional racing teams.
 Footage from the student's onboard camera is uploaded onto an SD card, available for students to take home to study and to share with family and friends.

 DRIVING NOTE: As cool and intriguing as all of the above "specs." are, there's little that can prepare even the most experienced driver who hasn't driven a full carbon fiber formula car on a fast road course ...
 The feel and feedback in one of these ABRS machnines is so beyond what even the most exotic of road cars offer that you'll need to keep telling yourself to "Breathe, breathe!" for the first few laps.
 Relax ... look ahead ... enjoy ... go fast!